This DIY pumpkin succulent planter is a cute and simple piece of fall décor that will only cost you a couple bucks to make!

 The Dollar Store usually has foam pumpkins for a $1, so I headed there first.
 I picked up a few of those and then headed to the craft store to look for succulents.
 Luckily they were all on sale right now (since they are in the summer section), so it only cost me a few bucks for those.
 I already had some paint at home, so then I was all set.

 - Spanish moss

-- Succulents, stems removed + small flowers if desired
+- Succulents (stems removed) + small flowers if desired

 - Hot glue

 - PAINT.
 Next paint your pumpkin.
-I didn’t paint my pumpkin all the way (just one brush stroke down), but you’re welcome to paint it a different color.
+I didn’t paint mine all the way (just one brush stroke down), but you’re welcome to paint it a different color.
 You could even spray paint the pumpkin if you desired.

+- STUFF.
 Once the paint has completely dried, add some newspaper or tissue paper (if desired) to the bottom of the pumpkin.
-This just makes it so you you don’t have to add as much Spanish moss.
+This just makes it so you don’t have to add as much Spanish moss.

-Here’s a video tutorial I did for Studio 5 during naptime, if you’d like to check it out!
+Here’s a video tutorial that I did for Studio 5 during naptime, if you’d like to check it out!